Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/UNIFORM-RESOURCE-LOCATORS.md

 ## Case Sensitivity

-API routes and query string parameters _should not_ be case sensitive, although this may be not be realistic in some API frameworks and case sensitivity may be required.
+API routes and query string parameters _should not_ be case sensitive, although this may be not be realistic in some API frameworks and case _insensitivity_ may be impractical.

 For example, the following pairs pairs should be treated equivalently: